-Once you’ve determined how big to make your individual images, you can begin working on the main image (aka the image you will ultimately paste the URL for).
+Once you’ve determined how big to make your individual images, you can begin working on the main image.
 When you create a new image in Photoshop, you can select the image width and height.
 The width is easy – it will be the same width you chose for your individual images.
 The height is a little trickier.
-Since you will be stacking your individual images on top of the next, the height of your main image should be the height of your individual images multiplied by the total number of images that will be in the quiz.
+Since you will be stacking your individual images into one long column, the height of your main image should be the height of your individual images multiplied by the total number of images that will be in the quiz.

 In our example, the height of individual images are 150 pixels, and there are 8 total, so the height for that main image is 1,200 pixels (150 x 8).

 Once the main image is set up, you can begin to place the smaller individual images within it.
 A helpful way to do this is by creating your individual images in a separate Photoshop tab, and copy and pasting them over into the main image.
 When doing this step, it is of the utmost importance that each individual image is the exact same size, and that they are placed properly within the main image (if individual images overlap, even by the smallest of margins, you picture box quiz might not appear properly).

 Once your main image is complete, save it as either a gif, png or jpg.
 Upload your image to a hosting site like Imgur.
 Once the image is uploaded, paste the URL for the image in the Game Info tab.
 Be sure that you use the direct image URL, which is what you need for images in other quiz types.

 Extra Info: Click Here to find more information about adding images to quizzes on Sporcle.